CommitteeOfZero/committeeofzero.github.io/_posts/2023-02-05-committee-of-zero-progress-update-9.markdown

 Not only are we translating CHAOS;HEAD Love Chu☆Chu!, but we're translating CHAOS;CHILD's own version of it, CHAOS;CHILD Love Chu☆Chu!!
 Surprised?

-We're not going to share where we are at in the translation quite yet, as we'd like to focus on C;H LCC first, but we have gotten started.
+We're not going to share where we are at in the translation quite yet, as we'd like to focus on C;HLCC first, but we have gotten started.
 The game is very fun to work on, so the scenes just seem to fly by!

 We'll let you in on how far into it we are at a later date.